SirRunner/RSM/README.md

 ## Notes and Thanks
  - This mod is based upon NNM.
 As such, the Features will be written as if one knows *everything* that the mod (NNM) offers, which I sincerely doubt anyone does, except perhaps the creators.
  - Both of the unit UI changes come from PDM
+ - I have integrated a slightly modified version of Kwizzle's Utility Mod (Utility Mod Decision and Events)

 ## Features